moheebk123/Fakestore/README.md

   </li>
   <br/>
   <li>
-    Go to the link provided by vite in terminal<br />by "Ctrl + click" or searching the link in browser
+    Go to the link provided by vite in terminal.
   </li>
 </ol>